 How to Frost a Cake

-In order to learn how to frost a cake smoothly, you’ll want to start by stocking up on the proper tools.
-Here’s are some cake decorating tools we recommend to help you get started:
+In order to learn how to ice a cake smoothly, you’ll want to start by stocking up on the proper tools.
+Here’s are some cake frosting tools we recommend to help you get started:

 - Cake board or cake circle